YoobeeWebTutors/javascript-manual/15-objects.md

 car.fuel -= 1.07;
 ```

-Sometimes, we want to access properties programatically.
+Sometimes, we want to access properties programmatically.
 We can pass a variable into some square brackets like we would an array:

 ```js
 var thing = 'make';